Employee Standards of Conduct

 Harassment will not be tolerated.
 Any employee who believes that he or she has been the subject of sexual or other harassment, or who has witnessed or learned about the harassment of another, is encouraged to immediately report such actions or circumstances to Human Resources.
-Human Resources will circulate a complaint form to all employees to report harassment and file complaints.
+You can request a Complaint Form from Human Resources to report harassment and file complaints.
+You can also access the Complaint Form online here.
 If there is any reason to believe Human Resources is involved in the conduct, or if you feel uncomfortable about making a report to Human Resources, the report should be made immediately to the General Counsel.
 Reports may be made orally or in writing.
 If you feel comfortable doing so, in addition to reporting it to Carnegie Hall, you may also tell the offender that the behavior is offensive to you.
 Please note that complaints to an individual where you have reason to believe that such individual is involved in the conduct that is the subject of the complaint may not be effective because that individual may not report his or her own bad acts; therefore, although you may tell such individual that the conduct is offensive to you if you feel comfortable doing so, you must also make a complaint to Human Resources or the General Counsel, as noted above, whom you do not believe is involved in the conduct.

 Any supervisor or manager who becomes aware of possible sexual or other unlawful harassment must immediately advise Human Resources so that the matter can be investigated in a timely and thorough manner.